Set Your Case Up to Settle with the Case Ambassador Program - ADR Systems

 • Disagreements about coverage

-• Negotiation stalemates because of delay tactics
+• Negotiation stalemates because of delay tactics and emotional hurdles

-• Debates about offers/demands before the mediation
+• Debates about offers and demands before the mediation

 • Presumptions among parties that they are too far apart to settle